github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-go.rst

 - The first value ``net/http`` is the package name.
 - The second value ``Request`` is the type name, since the function is a method of the ``Request`` type.
-- The third value ``True`` is a flag that indicates whether or not the source also applies to all overrides of the method.
+- The third value ``True`` is a flag that indicates whether or not the sink also applies to subtypes.
+This includes when the subtype embeds the given type, so that the method or field is promoted to be a method or field of the subtype.
+For interface methods it also includes types which implement the interface type.
 - The fourth value ``FormValue`` is the function name.
 - The fifth value ``""`` is the function input type signature.
 For Go it should always be an empty string.
 It is needed for other languages where multiple functions or methods may have the same name and they need to be distinguished by the number and types of the arguments.